greatericontop/weaponmaster/FEATURES.md

 Difficulty Level: 6/5.
 Don't expect to beat this without custom gear.

 It has 1,000 health.
-It will regenerate with end crystals and also naturally (as high as 1 health per 3 seconds when the dragon is low).
+It regenerates health with end crystals and naturally (as high as 1 health per 3 seconds when the dragon is low).

 ## Summoning